jodal/biip/docs/index.md

       domains, path prefixes, and with short names instead of AIs for the fields encoded in the path.
 - [x] Encode as GS1 messages.
+- [ ] Parse compressed GS1 Digital Link URIs is not supported.
+- [ ] Encode as compressed GS1 Dgitial Link URIs is not supported.

 ### GLN (Global Location Number)